Structural Marxism: Post-war French Marxism

 The second trend was a reaction against this orthodoxy, taking the form of Marxist humanism and often blending Marxism with existentialism and phenomenology.
 Thinkers like Jean-Paul Sartre and Maurice Merleau-Ponty, particularly after their experiences in the French Resistance, sought to develop a Marxism that emphasized human subjectivity, lived experience, and creative practice (praxis).
 This approach was part of a broader "Hegelian Marxist" current that emerged after World War I with the work of Georg Lukács and Karl Korsch, who reacted against the mechanistic and deterministic Marxism of the Second International by returning to Hegel and emphasizing class consciousness.
 This trend was given a new impetus by the discovery and publication in the post-war years of Karl Marx's early works, particularly the Economic and Philosophic Manuscripts of 1844 and the Grundrisse, which were saturated with Hegelian and humanist themes.
+Another important influence on post-war French Marxism was Alexandre Kojève's lectures on Hegel, which interpreted Hegel through a Marxist lens and emphasized themes such as the end of history and the master–slave dialectic.
 The humanist Marxists rejected the scientific and determinist "iron laws" of dialectical materialism, arguing that Stalinism's theoretical naturalism denied the specificity of human history as the product of creative human agency.
 Their philosophy was "subject-centered", rooted in the lived experience of the historical actor as the source of both history and knowledge.
-Another important influence on post-war French Marxism was Alexandre Kojève's lectures on Hegel, which interpreted Hegel through a Marxist lens and emphasized themes such as the end of history and the master–slave dialectic.

 This intellectual environment was transformed by two major political events.
 First, Nikita Khrushchev's "Secret Speech" at the Twentieth Congress of the CPSU in 1956, which denounced the crimes of the Stalin era, created a crisis within Western Communist Parties that Althusser later described as an "earthquake".
 This "de-Stalinization" opened up a new space for criticism and intellectual freedom, allowing for critical encounters with both Marxist orthodoxy and non-Marxist traditions.
 Second, the Sino-Soviet split provided an alternative model of socialist construction in China and introduced the theoretical work of Mao Zedong into European debates.
 For many commentators, the Sino-Soviet dispute was the "real political background" to Althusser's work.